- Pour boiling water over sugar, salt and shortening (let cool until lukewarm)

 Curry Sauce

-1 cup chopped onion
+3 tablespoons butter1 cup chopped onion

-1 clove garlic, crushed
+1 cup chopped pared apple1 clove garlic, crushed

 2-3 tablespoons curry powder

-¼ cup unsifted all-purpose flour
+¼ cup unsifted all-purpose flour1 teaspoon salt

-¼ teaspoon ground cardamom
+¼ teaspoon ground ginger¼ teaspoon ground cardamom

 ¼ teaspoon pepper